Have you earned a worker retirement benefit?

 If you delay your retirement benefits until after full retirement age, you also may be eligible for delayed retirement credits that would increase your monthly benefit by up to 8% a year.
-The benefit increase applies only until you reach age 70, so you should claim your benefit by then if you have not already done so.
+The benefit increase applies only until you reach age 70, so you should not wait any longer than age 70 to claim your benefit.

 Do you know when widows can start to collect a survivor benefit?

 If you are divorced, but your marriage lasted 10 years or longer, you can receive benefits on your ex-spouse’s record (even if he or she has remarried).
-If you remarry, however, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends, either by death, divorce or annulment.
+If you remarry before age 60, however, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends, either by death, divorce or annulment.